28/08/2017 0 Comments

 - Slow Blinking – indicates your cat feels safe, comfortable and trusts you.
 Likewise, by blinking slowly at your cat, you are communicating that you are aware of its presence and pose no threat.

 - Half Closed – indicate a relaxed and trusting kitty.

 - Purring – usually signals contentment, and may also be a comfort-seeking behavior when the cat is recovering from illness.

 - High-pitched gurgling or chatting – indicates friendliness.

 - Growling, hissing, or spitting – emphatic warnings to stay away until the cat has calmed.

 - Caterwauling – caterwauling is a very loud, guttural sound that cats (especially males that have not been neutered) make when threatened by other cats.
 This sound is also common in deaf cats.

 Often a cat will use several forms of body language to display his feelings, your job as ‘owner’ is to take time to understand.
-If your cat is telling you something but you don’t understand, a visit to Brimley-Lawrence Animal Clinic in Toronto is in order.
-To find out more about the services we offer, contact Brimley-Lawrence Animal Clinic at 416-266-9380 today.
+If your cat is telling you something but you don’t understand, a visit to Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital in Toronto is in order.
+To find out more about the services we offer, contact us at 416-266-9380 today.
 We always welcome walk in appointments and new pets.
 Servicing Scarborough, Toronto, Markham, Ajax-Pickering and North York.